sunbaoshi1975/MyStudy/PML Course Project/ProjectWriteup.md

 Furthermore, as we can see above, every example (row) contains at lease one NA value and there are 100 features (columns) with at lease one NA value.
 Therefore, it seems to be important to deal with those NA values properly.
 A couple of options will be discussed during data cleaning of implementation phase.

 ### Model Selection
 The project is a classification question.
 According to what I learned from the course, RPart, Bagging, Random Forests, Boosting, LDA and Naive Bayes are all suitable.
 Considering a sub 20 thousand dataset, we don't have to worried about the speed.
-Random Forests is a outstanding choice.
-With rf, we can take the advantage for its accuracy.
+Random Forests (RF) is a outstanding choice.
+With RF, we can take the advantage of its accuracy.
 In addition, "In random forests, there is no need for cross-validation or a separate test set to get an unbiased estimate of the test set error."[[Random Forests by Leo Breiman and Adele Cutler](http://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm#ooberr)]

-As a comparison, Naive Bayes algorithm is also applied.
+As a comparison, Naive Bayes algorithm is also applied, which is expected a lower accuacy but a better speed compared with RF model.
+I also used RPart method to help in feature selection.
 Due to the time constrains, I've decided not to try others algorithms.
 However, sometime after the course I'd like to make a fully comparison among all of above algorithms regarding this project.

 ## Implementation
 ### Data cleaning
-For data cleaning, We have 3 tasks to do:
+For data cleaning, we have 3 tasks to do:
 - 1. To delete irrelevant columns (the first 7) and convert non-number fields except "classe" column to number

 ```r